 Secondly, the share of voice shows who is talking about your brand and how wide-spread their message is.
-You could identify influencers you could possibly work with and see which influential people are talking about you.
+You can evaluate the success of your social media marketing campaign and get insights on your marketing activities.

 4. Social media reach